 If you want to test your photographic skills, try capturing the bright lights of Piccadilly Circus at night!
 Piccadilly Circus is actually just a road junction in the West End of London.
 It is a busy place and is ideally located next to the theatre district and Leicester Square.

-This junction is always bustling with tourists and locals and thus makes it an interesting place to photograph.
+This junction is always bustling with tourists and locals, easily making it one of the best photo spots in London.
 Furthermore, the bright curved advertisement banners contrast starkly to the older building architecture.

 Taking a photo here will test you truly.
 You could try a myriad of different shots such as an HDR composite or a long exposure to capture the movement and lights.